Wednesday, January 14, 2026

 Crispy, golden pork chops with a simple, comforting homemade gravy

 This is one of those meals that instantly takes me back to my mom’s kitchen.
 She made these country fried pork chops often, and they were always something special.
-The pork chops were crispy and golden-brown on the outside, tender and juicy on the inside, and always smothered in a rich, creamy gravy that tasted just as good as the chops themselves.

-Served with mashed potatoes, biscuits or a slice of homemade bread, this dish is pure comfort food and a reminder that some of the best meals come from simple ingredients and loving hands.
+It’s the kind of no-frills cooking that fed families well and stretched every dollar.
+Served with mashed potatoes, biscuits, or a slice of homemade bread, this dish is pure comfort food and a reminder that some of the best meals come from simple ingredients and loving hands.

 Ingredients: